UniBwM-IFS-AILab/REAP/README.md

  - for each area, the centroid is calculated.
 All the areas are mapped to their corresponding centroid in a json file.
 Also, a PDDL problem file can be automatically generated from this data.
 The json file is given as an input to UPF4ROS, so the symbolic arguments (areas) can be mapped to continuous data (coordinates of centroid)

 ### Setup of the Validation and Visualization Component
 The first module that will be installed is the flight control software PX4 and the ROS2 Bridge.
 General installation instructions can be found here: https://docs.px4.io/v1.13/en/ros/ros2_comm.html.
-As we use ROS2 Foxy, you don't need to install Fast DDS (Fast-RTPS-Gen is still required).
+As we use ROS2 Galactic, you should follow the installation instructions for the FastDDS `rmw` implementation (https://docs.px4.io/v1.13/en/dev_setup/fast-dds-installation.html).
+In addition treat any mention of ROS2 'foxy' as 'galactic' instead.

 **_NOTE:_**  You will need to clone the latest releases (not branch 1.13) and checkout the following commits, otherwise the setup might not work:
  - for https://github.com/PX4/PX4-Autopilot.git : `git checkout 30e2490d5b50c0365052e00d53777b1f4068deab`